part | item | cond | resp |

 , our intercept.
 Thus, it is not surprising that the posterior distribution of c2-c3

-has a mean estimate of \(\hat\beta = -0.10\).
+has a mean estimate of \(\hat\beta = -0.10\) (estimates have been rounded to two decimal places).

 You may be wondering how c1